 To deal with these types of problems we use proportional-integral-derivative(PID)controlled system which use tilt feedback to control the torque and speed of the motors and keeps system(robot) in a balanced condition.
 PID controllers continuously measure the vertical angle, which is a deviation from the ideal value (0 degrees from vertical ).

 According to this equation where u(t) is control variable, e(t) is current error in the process variable and Kp, Ki and Kd are coefficients that must be tuned to achieve design behaviour of the controller.

-Testing of Self Balancing Robot-
+Simulation and Testing of Self Balancing Robot-